liquibase/liquibase-contribute-site/docs/extensions-integrations/directory/integration-docs/springboot/index.md

 ## Start your Application

-When you start your application with mvn spring-boot:run or gradle bootRun, Liquibase will automatically run the changelog file and update your database.
+When you start your application with `mvn spring-boot:run` or `gradle bootRun`, Liquibase will automatically run the changelog file and update your database.

 Try it now, and you should see the table `test_table` created in your database.